Mental Health Counselor

 - Eligible for licensure as a LMHC or Clinical Social Worker in the State of Washington and gain licensure within six months of beginning position.

-- Minimum of one-year experience working in a college or university counseling center (practicum/internship may be included).
+- Minimum of one-year experience working in a college or university counseling center (practicum/internship may be included)or equivalent experience.

 - Ability to provide brief and focused counseling.